DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Related Work

 \textbf{Node Attribute Prediction in Dynamic Graphs.} Surprisingly few works explicitly address multivariate node attribute prediction in dynamic graphs with changing edge structure.
 DGCRN ~\cite{Li2023DGCRN} is one of the few methods that allow learning dynamic relationships between nodes, but it still does not accommodate using prior knowledge of a dynamic graph as input.
+Another conceptually related method is AGATE ~\cite{yamasaki-etal-2023-holistic}, which is a holistic framework for next-step graph prediction that jointly models node/edge birth–death and node-attribute dynamics via an interdependent (‘reuse’) stage.
+It focuses on graph size prediction and link and node add/removal prediction while considering the entire system as a single dynamic graph.
+In contrast, our objective is specialized node-attribute forecasting under a fixed node ontology but different dynamic graphs.

-Our work differs from prior approaches in three key ways: \begin{itemize} \item We formulate and tackle \textbf{per-sample dynamic-graph forecasting}: multi-step, multi-dimensional node-attribute prediction where each training example provides its own evolving topology. \item We introduce a \textbf{graph-portable spatial encoder} that injects the provided $A_t$ as an additive \emph{edge-bias} in attention at each time step, preserving permutation equivariance and incorporating edge dynamics. \item We combine the encoder with a \textbf{rollout-robust temporal decoder} with scheduled sampling and horizon-aware loss and demonstrate consistent gains on heterogeneous datasets, including cases where per-sample graphs materially improve accuracy. \end{itemize}
+Our work has the following key contributions: \begin{itemize} \item We formulate and tackle \textbf{per-sample dynamic-graph forecasting}: multi-step, multi-dimensional node-attribute prediction where each training example provides its own evolving topology. \item We introduce a \textbf{graph-portable spatial encoder} that injects the provided $A_t$ as an additive \emph{edge-bias} in attention at each time step, preserving permutation equivariance and incorporating edge dynamics. \item We combine the encoder with a \textbf{rollout-robust temporal decoder} with scheduled sampling and horizon-aware loss and demonstrate consistent gains on heterogeneous datasets, including cases where per-sample graphs materially improve accuracy. \end{itemize}